MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-dashboards-management-pack-changes-history.md

 This article covers new functionality and improvements in Management Pack for SQL Server Dashboards.

+## July 2024 - 7.6.2 RTM

+### What's New

+- Added Vertipaq tiles to Analysis Servises dashboards:
+  - Monitor tiles: VertiPaq memory consumed by SSAS Instance and VertiPaq memory paging indication
+  - Perfomance tile: VertiPaq Memory Limit, VertiPaq Memory Limit(GB), VertiPaq Memory Usage on the Server (%), VertiPaq Memory Usage on the Server (GB), VertiPq Nonpaged Memory (GB) and VertiPaq Memory Paged (GB)
+- Improved accessibility for the Summary Dashboard view and Monitoring Wizard template, including the following major changes:
+  - implemented keyboard navigation using the A and D buttons on the tiles in the dashboard
+  - added the ability for the screen reader to announce buttons and errors in the SQL Server wizard
+  - redesigned dashboard list controls for greater accessibility

 ## January 2024 - 7.4.0.0 RTM

 ### What's new